KayleeMH/ArduinoLed/README.md

 ### Conclusion

-The if else statements with setPixelColor's have become quite long due to calling on each single pixel, rather than writing a loop.
+The if else statements with setPixelColor's have become quite long due to calling on each single pixel, rather than writing a for loop.
 If you want to make your code shorter (and neater), it's better to write this in a loop, rather than repeating it over and over.
 I'm quite happy with how it turned out, but the code is quite extensive and could be shorter!

+For more information on for loops: http://www.toptechboy.com/arduino/arduino-lesson-3-simple-led-circuit/ Advanced coding for Arduino Neopixel: https://learn.adafruit.com/adafruit-neopixel-uberguide/advanced-coding/ Cheap sensors you can purchase and play around with: https://randomnerdtutorials.com/21-arduino-modules-you-can-buy-for-less-than-2/
+More easy projects for inspiration: https://www.makeuseof.com/tag/10-great-arduino-projects-for-beginners/

 <b> Happy coding ! </b>